-CCU and CCS – Contributing to Climate Protection in Industry.
-Analysis, options and recommendations
+CCU and CCS – Building Blocks for Climate Protection in Industry.
+Analysis, Options and Recommendations

 Germany wishes to cut its greenhouse gas emissions by 80 to 95 per cent by 2050.
 However, despite the success to date, the measures which have already been planned and implemented are not sufficient for achieving this ambitious goal.
 In addition to the energy sector, the largest source of greenhouse gas emissions, German industry is also responsible for releasing considerable volumes of global warming gases.
 In its Climate Action Plan 2050, the Federal Government has for the first time set a sector target for industry.